oils-for-unix/oils/doc/eggex.md

 No:

-    / c'foo\tbar' /   # Match 7 characters including a tab, but it's hard to read
+    / $'foo\tbar' /   # Match 7 characters including a tab, but it's hard to read
     / r'foo\tbar' /   # The string must contain 8 chars including '\' and 't'

 Yes: